 Looking for an easy way to add fall and winter interest to your landscape?
 Native grasses are the answer!
 Fall is a great time to plant them, and you’ll see their visual impact immediately.
 To top it off, their ecological impact is far greater than their visual impact and goes beyond your own backyard.
+They provide food and shelter in many different ways for insects, birds, and mammals.
+Not to mention, they are all deer resistant!

 During the growing season, many species of butterfly larvae (caterpillars) feed on the blade of native grasses.
 In fall and winter, grasses provide protection and nesting material for birds, small mammals, and insects.
 They are especially useful to the overwintering larvae and adults of beneficial insects.

 Grass seed heads provide food for songbirds, insects, and small mammals.
-Their tough foliage clumps, whether dormant or growing, slow stormwater run-off, allowing it to re-infiltrate the water table.
+Their tough foliage clumps, whether dormant or growing, slow storm-water run-off, allowing it to re-infiltrate the water table.

 Below ground, the deep roots of native grasses provide more unseen ecological benefits.
 They help stabilize the soil and reduce erosion.
 About a third of the massive root system of native grasses is replaced with new roots each season.
 As the ‘retiring roots’ decompose, they return nutrients to the soil, increasing its fertility.